VirtualVortex/Global-Game-Jam-2020/README.md

 # Global-Game-Jam-2020
 This repository contains the game the team I was in created.

-Character Art and Animations - (Character arm and rover art) Gem @gemmitygem
+Character Art and Animations - (Pixel art) Gem @gemmitygem

-(UI, Rover art and Background art) - Kim
+UI, Rover art and Background art - Kim

 concept art and music was done - Ben